DougyShy/Tech-Blog/README.md

  This project allows a user to view tech blogs on a tech blog website.

- - The user will be able to view blogs, create blogs if login in, and (in the works: comment) on blogs
+ - The user will be able to view blogs, create blogs if logged in, and (in the works: comment) on blogs
  - The user will be able to add and delete blogs

  - (FUTURE DEV) - Everything is up and running except for COMMENT functionality